Analysis | 5 crucial questions with 10 days to go until Election Day

 That doesn’t exactly suggest that Trump’s attacks on Biden have borne much or any fruit, beyond the GOP base.

-Is it conceivable that there are enough voters available to change the race, especially if the polls are wrong?
+Is it possible that enough voters are available to change the race, especially if the polls are wrong?
 Sure.
-But unlike in 2016, many of them will also need to be voting for a candidate they presently dislike over a candidate they like.
+But unlike in 2016, many of them will also need to be voting for a candidate they dislike over a candidate they like.

 5. How decisive is it?